Red Book Overview

 Bereavement Leave

-Employees, who experience the death of an immediate family member, as defined above, may receive, with the approval of their supervisor, up to three (3) days of bereavement leave, with full pay and benefits.
-Requests for additional leave, or leave for persons outside of the immediate family, without pay, will not be unreasonably denied.
+Employees, who experience the death of a family member (defined as the employee’s spouse, son, daughter, spouse’s children, ward, mother, father, sister, brother, mother-in-law, father-in-law, son-in-law, daugther-in-law, aunt, uncle, nephew, niece, sister-in-law, brother-in-law, grandmother and grandfather) are entitled to receive, up to three (3) days per instance of bereavement leave with full pay and benefits.
+Requests for additional leave or leave for persons outside of those defined above, without pay, will not be unreasonably denied.

 Compassionate Care Leave